sumendrabsingh/CyberSecTK-Library/README.md

  wiot()

+ OUTPUT File: IOTwireless.CSV

 NOTE: Add the wireless PCAP file in working directory.
 Enter the PCAP file name when prompt during the exection time.
 Don't forget to specify the .pcap extension at the end of the file name.
  ################### TCP IOT #########################

 Library Module name : iot()